Hi, I’m Matt, a Planner and Urban Designer in Toronto, and I want to be your mentor!*

-Lucky for you, I’m here to help – to impart upon you all of the wisdom that I’ve obtained over the last six years (yeah, six whole years).
+Lucky for you, I’m here to help – to impart upon you all of the wisdom that I’ve obtained over the last decade.

 Until now, I’ve only been able to offer advice to those who’ve contacted me directly.
 With this blog, I’m hoping to be proactive and reach out to you first – to snare you early enough to be a helpful resource as you move through school.
 An online mentor if you will – the Splinter to your Michelangelo.
 I think this would have been really useful for me throughout my studies, and hope it can be for you too.

-Through weekly (or more) posts, it’s my goal that this blog will provide readers with a practical understanding of the day-to-day life of a planner, and provide a place to ask questions and bridge the gap between what you’re learning in school, and how this planning gig works in real life.
+Through regular posts, it’s my goal that this blog will provide readers with a practical understanding of the day-to-day life of a planner, and provide a place to ask questions and bridge the gap between what you’re learning in school, and how this planning gig works in real life.

 I’m going to start simple, providing posts about the day-to-day aspects of my job, as well as some professional/educational advice that I have learned along the way – similar to the discussions that I’m currently having with students.
 If you find your way here, I also encourage you to let me know any specific topics/questions you would like me to address.